peterlefanulumsdaine/general-type-theories/README.md

 ## What is a general type theory?

-We consider general type theories of the *Martin-Löf style*.
+We call the class of type theories we define *Martin-Löf style*.
 In this section we lay down the basic concepts but do *not* discuss how they are formalized.
 You will find here the *naive mathematical decscription* of the concepts we intend to formalize.
 For the purposes of formalization we may introduce additional intermediate concepts (but it is better if we